Vinnie Chulk

-Charles Vincent "Vinnie" Chulk (born December 19, 1978) is an American former professional baseball relief pitcher.
+Charles Vincent Chulk (born December 19, 1978) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays, San Francisco Giants, Cleveland Indians, and Milwaukee Brewers, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
 He is of Cuban heritage.

 Early life

 Chulk played baseball at the Perrine Khoury League throughout much of his childhood, and graduated in 1996 from Miami Palmetto Senior High School.
 That year, he was named MVP and received Best Pitcher Award.
 He defeated the Southridge Spartans during the playoffs in 1996, the team that had cut him the year prior.
 He attended St. Thomas University in Miami, where he graduated in 2000, majoring in Sports Management.
 Chulk played college baseball and received Best Pitcher Award of the Sun Conference in 1998, 1999, and 2000, and the Regional Pitcher of the Year Award in his senior year.